redox-os/book/src/ch08-05-troubleshooting.md

 1. - Run `make clean pull` to remove all your compiled binaries and update the sources.
 1. - Check if your `make` and `nasm` are up to date
-1. - Sometimes there are pull requests that briefly break the build, so check on chat if anyone else is experiencing your problems.
+1. - Sometimes there are merge requests that briefly break the build, so check on chat if anyone else is experiencing your problems.

 ## Kernel Panics in QEMU